flsantna/WoW-token/README.md

 WoWtoken is an item that can be purchased on World of Warcraft store and be sold in game by it's currency, that is gold and can be used to redeem gameplay time as the game is monthly subscribed for $13,99/month.
-So, the goal is create an model that can predict the next 3 days, 7 days, 14 days and 28 days of gold price in USD.
+So, the goal is to create a model that can predict the next 3 days, 7 days, 14 days and 28 days of gold price in USD.

 ## Data Processing

-For data processing, was used mean normalization and to guarantee a good amount of data, was used prices from the regions Us, Eu, China,Korea and Taiwan, and before normalizing the data it was needed a conversion to all of them have the same base currency, so was obtained from https://www.investing.com the historical conversion from current currency to USD, and matched it with the original price in each region of WoWtoken it self, that lacks historical value but as was researched, haven't changed over the years.
+For data processing, was used mean normalization and to guarantee a good amount of data, was used prices from the regions Us, Eu, China,Korea and Taiwan, and before normalizing the data it was needed a conversion to all of them have the same base currency, so was obtained from https://www.investing.com the historical conversion from current currency to USD, and matched it with the original price in each region of WoWtoken itself, that lacks historical value but as was researched hasn't changed over the years.

-                             Prices of WoW token on Blizzard service.
+                             Prices of WoW tokens on Blizzard service.

 | Region	  |  Currency  |	WoW token price in currency   |
 | --------- | ---------- | ------------------------------ |